 Certain allocations may, to the extent consistent with Invesco Advisers' fiduciary obligations, deviate from pro-rata among clients to address legal, tax, regulatory, fiduciary, risk management and other considerations.
 For example, Invesco Advisers will generally allocate investment opportunities among client accounts based on the nature of the investment opportunity and its assessment of the appropriateness of that opportunity for client accounts, taking into consideration the various risk characteristics associated with the investment opportunity and the relative risk and investment profiles of client accounts.
-In some cases, it will not be possible to allocate an investment to all client accounts due to account size requirements, investment size requirements, legal or regulatory requirements or restrictions or availability of the particular investment, and Invesco Advisers may not include the opportunity in certain client accounts or may substitute another investment with similar characteristics.
-The considerations in determining not to allocate a particular investment to a client account or group of accounts and to substitute an alternate investment for that client account or group of accounts include: the type of security being considered; security, issuer or industry-specific risks; actual or expected security liquidity; current or expected holdings concentrations; and exposures and dispersion from other accounts.
+In some cases, it will not be possible to, or Invesco Advisers may determine in its discretion not to allocate an investment to all client accounts due to account size requirements, investment size requirements, legal or regulatory requirements (including those applicable if a client account is a Registered Fund) or restrictions or availability of the particular investment, and Invesco Advisers may not include the opportunity in certain client accounts or may substitute another investment with similar characteristics.
+The considerations in determining not to allocate a particular investment to a client account or group of accounts and to substitute an alternate investment for that client account or group of accounts include: the type of security being considered; security, issuer or industry-specific risks; actual or expected security liquidity; current or expected holdings concentrations; investment size; minimum and maximum holding requirements; commitments of the particular client account; and exposures and dispersion from other accounts.
+As a result, a client account may not participate in all investments that fall within its strategy.
 Notwithstanding the foregoing, Invesco Advisers will not allocate investment opportunities based in whole or in part on (i) the relative fee structure or amount of fees paid by any client account or (ii) the profitability of any client account.
-There can be no assurance that the application of the trade allocation policies and considerations set forth above will result in a client account participating in all investment opportunities that fall within its investment objectives.
+There can be no assurance that the application of the trade allocation policies and considerations set forth above will result in a client account participating in all investment opportunities that fall within its strategy.